 Absolutely.
 I didn't have access to lima beans for the recipe, so I used more green peas.
 If you are a fan of red or green peppers, they would be delicious here.

 Seafood seasoning like Phillips or Old Bay usually contain a little cayenne or red pepper for a kick.
-But if you taste the soup and want more heat, add a half teaspoon of red pepper flakes, a few dashes of hot sauce, or serve your bowls with a bottle of hot sauce on the side.
+But if you taste the soup and want more heat, add a half teaspoon of red pepper flakes, or serve your bowls with a bottle of hot sauce on the side.

 For pescatarians, a 50-50 ratio of clam juice and vegetable stock are your best options.
 For non-pescatarians, chicken stock or beef broth can be used.
 But I do recommend finding a quality seafood stock for the best experience.

-Along with a loaf of crusty bread or warm rolls, this really is a one-pan dinner.
-If you want to serve it as an appetizer before your seafood feast, consider Vietnamese Cajun Crawfish Boil or Halibut with Clams and Corn Ragu.
+Served with a loaf of crusty bread or warm rolls, this really is a one-pan dinner.
+If you want to serve it as an appetizer before your seafood feast, consider Vietnamese Cajun Crawfish Boil or Halibut with Creamy Sweet Corn.

 - Total Time: 40 minutes